lstanard/american-spoon/readme.md

 Dev notes:
 ----------

+1. Do not directly modify .html or .css files, they are being generated via CodeKit (.html and .css files are not committed to the repo)
-1. Do not use z-index directly in a SCSS file, see _sass/_global/_variables for z-index values
+2. Do not use z-index directly in a SCSS file, see _sass/_global/_variables for z-index values
-2. Use uiFunctions.site object for UI related JavaScript/jQuery functions
+3. Use uiFunctions.site object for UI related JavaScript/jQuery functions
-3. Navigation plan:
+4. Navigation plan:
  - Full size header disappears below 640px
  - Fixed header w/mobile nav toggle appears below 640px
  - Mobile navigation is created from .header--clone and receives class .mobile-menu below 640